CesiumGS/3d-tiles/Styling/README.md

 If a feature does not have a property with specified name, the variable evaluates to `undefined`.
 Note that the property may also be `null` if `null` was explicitly stored for a property.

-Variables may be any of the supported types:
+Variables may be any of the supported native JavaScript types:
 * `Boolean`
 * `Null`
 * `Undefined`
 * `Number`
 * `String`
-* `Color`

 For example:
 ```